spiral/docs/dbal/migrations.md

 }
 ```

-> You have no limits how many tables you want to alter in one migration, `--alter` option can be used multiple times.
+> You have no limits how many tables you can alter in one migration, the `--alter` option can be used multiple times.

 ### Migration Comment
-If you want to add unique comment to your migration class try to use `--comment` option.
+If you want to add an unique comment to your migration class try using the `--comment` option.

 `./spiral.cli create:migration my_migration --comment="This is demo migration."`